samiroid/samiroid.github.io/index.md

 author_profile: true
 ---

-I am a postdoctoral fellow working with Professor <a href='https://www.cs.jhu.edu/~mdredze/' target="_blank">Mark Dredze</a> at the <a href='https://www.clsp.jhu.edu/' target="_blank">Center for Language and Speech Processing</a> at <a href='https://www.jhu.edu/' target="_blank">Johns Hopkins University</a>.
+I am a postdoctoral fellow at the <a href='https://www.clsp.jhu.edu/people/postdocs/' target="_blank">Center for Language and Speech Processing</a> at <a href='https://www.jhu.edu/' target="_blank">Johns Hopkins University</a> currently working with Professor <a href='https://www.cs.jhu.edu/~mdredze/' target="_blank">Mark Dredze</a>

 ## Research

 <!-- <a href='' target="_blank"> M </a> -->

-My research involves developing NLP and machine learning models for inferences over subjective social media --- I am particularly interested in how to build these models in low-resource settings.
+My research involves developing NLP and machine learning models for inferences over subjective social media.
+I am particularly interested in methods to build these models in low-resource settings.
 I am also interested in using machine learning and data science for applications with a positive personal, social or humanitarian impact.

 My work has been driven by real-world problems with an emphasis on applications for public health research and the social sciences.